caioso/gbx/README.md

 END
 ```

-The previous example depicts the declares a `PACK` called SPRITE, which consists of five fields: TILE, PALETTE, X, Y, and ATTRIBUTES. the first four fields have been declared as `BYTE` which means they will take one byte each, when the `PACK` is allocated.
+The previous example depicts the declares a `PACK` type called SPRITE, which consists of five fields: TILE, PALETTE, X, Y, and ATTRIBUTES.
+The first four fields have been declared as `BYTE` which means they will take one byte each, when the `PACK` is allocated.
 ATTRIBUTE is a `WORD` type which means it takes 2 bytes when the `PACK` is allocated.
 To access the

-Once declared, a `PACK` creates an *instantiable-entity* that can be used with the `DECL`, `CONST`, `FREE` statements, `.` operand, initializer lists  and instructions, to identify data located in the Stack or the Heap.
+Once declared, a `PACK` type is an *instantiable-entity* that can be used with the `DECL`, `CONST`, `FREE` statements, `.` operand, `AS` type cast construction, initializer lists and instructions.
 Instantiated `PACK` are referred to as struct-variables.

 ##### Syntax
 ###### Field Access